CP1401/Practicals/prac_03/README.md

 Again, don't worry about the 2 decimal place currency formatting.
 We will get to that later.

-### Comment out temporarily

-Remember that you can **comment out** code so that it doesn't run by selecting the lines of code (doesn't need to be exact characters, just any part of the right lines) and press `Ctrl+/` (Windows) or `Cmd+/` (Mac).
-Remember also to do this shortcut again when you're finished so that it looks like normal code again - all programs will run - before you submit your work.

 ## Don't Repeat Yourself (DRY)

 Hopefully you're starting to "get it" with not repeating yourself.